 You will also want to examine the frequency of user activity.
 On a particular page, are there more clicks than hovers?
 Are users scrolling down multiple times?
 These patterns can reveal how much time users spend on a specific page and what elements they engage with most.

-Finally, it's important to remember that heatmaps are just one tool for visualizing data.
+Finally, it's important to remember that website heatmaps are just one visualization tool.
 Combining the insights a heatmap provides with other types of analysis is essential to understand the data fully.

 Here is how to analyze your heatmap data to uncover valuable insights.